These Fish Tacos are made with cod that's lightly breaded and pan fried until crispy. They're topped with a cabbage cilantro lime slaw!

 How To Season Pan Fried Fish Tacos

 When it comes to fish and seafood it's best to keep things light and fresh.
-I like to accentuate their natural flavors and textures without overpowering them with heavy spices or over-complicated cooking techniques.
+I like to accentuate the natural flavors and textures without overpowering them with heavy spices or over-complicated cooking techniques.

 How To Make Fish Tacos